hnipun/aiide-docs/README.md

 - Terminate any active extension.
 - Monitor progress, as extensions that send progress updates will display a progress bar here.
+-

+### Extension Updates and Notifications

+If an extension sends an update, it will appear under `Extensions` → `Updates`.
+If an extension sends a notification, it will be shown under `Extensions` → `Notifications`.